Babajide Sanwo-Olu

-He became governor under the platform of the All Progressives Congress after contesting and unexpectedly winning the APC gubernatorial primaries against incumbent governor Akinwunmi Ambode in October 2018.
+Sanwo-Olu became governor under the platform of the All Progressives Congress after winning the APC gubernatorial primaries against then-incumbent governor, Akinwunmi Ambode who had fallen out of favour with his alleged political sponsor.
 He is a graduate of the University of Lagos, London Business School, Lagos Business School and the John F. Kennedy School of Government.

 Before his gubernatorial ambition, he was the managing director and CEO of Lagos State Property Development Corporation (LSPDC).

 Education

 Sanwo-Olu briefly attended Government Demonstration School, Gbaja Surulere before moving to Ijebu-Ife Grammar School, Ogun State to complete his secondary education.
 He has a BSc in Surveying and an MBA from the University of Lagos.
 He is an alumnus of the John F. Kennedy School of Government, the London Business School and the Lagos Business School.

 He is an associate member of the Chartered Institute of Personnel Management (CIPM) and fellow of the Nigeria Institute of Training and Development (NITAD).